Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 In 2005, the International Health, Racquet, and Sports Club Association strongly encouraged gyms and health clubs to require their trainers to be formally educated and certified so clients would receive safe and regulated instruction.
 The recommendation was widely accepted and over fifteen accrediting bodies were formed, each supervising multiple certifying agencies.

 Accreditation is an external audit that ensures the education provided by institutes and programs meets satisfactory quality standards.
-For fitness certifications, this means the educational requirements protect the health, welfare, and safety of the public.
+Regarding fitness certifications, this means the educational requirements protect the health, welfare, and safety of the public.

 Because most gyms and health centers prefer personal trainers certified under the gold standard of the NCCA, most personal trainers seek certification through an NCCA-accredited program as it almost guarantees employment.